vishwajeetv/frontend-engineering-team-working-style-guide/README.md

        2. In the case of celebrating specifically for an individual, it is a good idea to think about their individual preferences and choices to create a 7 star experience for them\!
        3. Generally, based on the circumstances, the celebration will include the biggest possible group who is relevant for the celebration, however due to lack of availability (esp not being in Pune) leads to impacting the timeliness of celebrations, the general guideline is the celebration should still be held with at least “core” participants of the celebration.
 A larger event can always happen later.

-   11. #### (Org managed) Rewards & Recognitions
+   11. #### Rewards & Recognitions

-       1. Goal of RnR is to identify, encourage, and celebrate specific values as well as behavior that was demonstrated over the entire quarter by individuals, that sets it as a role-model behavior.
-       2. Usually every quarter, different people will get nominated, in an attempt to diversify between people and groups, however nomination will happen only on the basis of exceptional performance or behavior.
-       3. It tends to be skewed more towards younger engineers and newer team members, instead of the team/group leaders.
-       4. Engineering manager should nominate individuals for org managed RnR based on these criterias and discuss the same with the Head of the department.
+       1. Removed details as it is too specific to AgroStar

-7. ### Team Hiring/ Recruitment Practices
+7. ### Team Hiring & Recruitment Practices

    1. Hiring is one of the core responsibilities of an Engineering Manager. *It is not the responsibility of just the recruiters*.
 Recruiters are there to Assist the engineering manager, not vice versa.
 Means EM must take the ownership of the process.
    2. It is suggested that EM should write the job description that is being hired for.